himaxwell/himaxwell.github.io/_posts/2023-05-15-concerns-in-ruby-part-3.md

 ![concerns agreement](../images/posts/concerns-in-ruby-part-3/img_6.png)

-What could possibly go wrong, right?
+What could possibly go wrong indeed.

 But perhaps there's a better way.
 Maybe there exists *something* that will allow us to reap some of the same benefits as concerns without the drawbacks.